dicerobotics/dev-refs/wip_workspace.md

 ## Install NVIDIA drivers
-Without drivers, your super cool brand-new Nvidia GPU won't work.
 From Ubuntu 20.02, the Nvidia drivers can be installed in the Ubuntu OS installation process.
-However, you may want to be in total control of what goes inside your machine.
-To manually install the drivers, go to the official driver page.
-In my case, RTX 3090 and Linux 64bit.
-If you have my same system, you can run the following command:
+However, We recommend installing it manually to control what goes inside the machine.
+To manually install the drivers, go to the [official driver page](https://www.nvidia.com/download/index.aspx?ref=blog.roboflow.com).
+The following instructions are for RTX 4070 and Linux 64bit.

 ``` shell
 wget "https://us.download.nvidia.com/XFree86/Linux-x86_64/515.57/NVIDIA-Linux-x86_64-515.57.run"